-When French schools start the new academic year on September 1st, there will be a lot of extra health rules in place – click here for details.
+When French schools start the new academic year on September 2nd, there will be a new health protocol in place – full details here.

 But one thing that hasn’t changed is the vast amount of stationery that children apparently need for school in France.